Franz-Josef-Danner/tracking/README.md

 allowing difficult frames to be tracked with progressively larger or smaller areas without exceeding this limit.

 If the search finds the same frame twenty times in a row, the playhead now skips ahead one frame and continues tracking instead of stopping.
+Each repeated attempt prints
+``[Cycle] Repeat attempt n/20 on frame x`` to the console so it's easy to see how close the loop is to moving on.

 ## Standalone Cleanup Script